massimo-briceno/massimo-briceno/README.md

 ## About me
 From Venezuela to Italy and meshed up origins as well I just acquired a passion for cultures and visiting new places of our Beautiful Earth.
 In this little corner of the globe I have stepped on, I can immaturely and humbly say a journey it's just about people and mine's been fortunatly full of joyfully unexpected ones.
 It's never been about the finish line for me but truly only about the becoming of unknown tracks.
 Currently reside in Umbria, Italy. <em>I'm a Software Engineer, Data Scientist and a geek</em> and in the meantime I'm about to complety my first year of my MSc degree.
 ## I’m currently working on 🔭
-1.  - decription: Web and mobile platform for advertising publication;
+1.  - decription: *Web and mobile platform for advertising publication*;
-    - role: Project Manager & Scrum Master, Software Architect;
+    - role: **Project Manager & Scrum Master, Software Architect**;
-2. - decription: Management Dashboard for a Civil Engineering and Architecture company;
+2. - decription:* Management Dashboard for a Civil Engineering and Architecture company*;
-    - role: Project Manager & Scrum Master, Software Architect;
+    - role: **Project Manager & Scrum Master, Software Architect**;
-3. - decription: Vehicle Charging system with the Flutter framework for a blowing local company in the Green Mobility and Energy Sector;
+3. - decription: *Vehicle Charging system with the Flutter framework for a blowing local company in the Green Mobility and Energy Sector*;
-   - role: Lead Front-End , Mobile Dev, Back-End Dev;
+   - role: **Lead Front-End , Mobile Dev, Back-End Dev**;
    - systems: web dashboard, multiplatfrom Mobile App;
    - tech stack: Flutter, Django, Docker.
 ## Technologies I’m currently learning 🌱: